-Is there a design era or design aesthetic that you’re drawn to?
+Is there a design era or design esthetic that you’re drawn to?

-Do you have favorite designers you are inspired by?
+Do you have a favorite designer who inspires you?
 Why?

 Christopher Dresser is a personal design icon, because his best works perfectly balance the functional and artistic.
 He really created modern design in so many ways.
 I also admire his business acumen and versatility as a designer.